Wednesday, January 30, 2008

 EMPLOYERS IN TENNESSEE GEAR UP FOR ENFORCEMENT OF NEW BUSINESS LICENSE LAW

-While employers in Arizona, the only other state with a business license revocation law, are fighting their new law in court, Tennessee employers have been silent and waiting in fear for the enforcement of the new law to begin.
+While employers in Arizona, the only other state with a business license revocation law, are fighting their new law in court, Tennessee employers have been silent and

 # posted by Greg Siskind @ 6:42 PM